Official Plan and Integrated Mobility Plan

 What is a Community Advisory Group?

-A Community Advisory Group (CAG) is a panel of community members who are selected to provide advice to the City of Kingston on a project, based on their specific connection to a project, knowledge and/or experience.
+A Community Advisory Group (CAG) is a panel of community members who are selected to provide guidance to the City of Kingston on a project, based on their specific connection to a project, knowledge and/or experience.
 The CAG will meet three times to review, and provide feedback and input at key decision points throughout the review of Kingston’s Official Plan and for the development of the Integrated Mobility Plan.
 Applicants will also have the opportunity to self-identify whether they would like to be considered for the additional Project Champion role.

 Group members will be selected by civic lottery.
 Municipal governments often use civic lotteries to bring communities together to find solutions to common issues.
 Civic lotteries are equitable and democratic methods to select participants to represent diverse communities.